 In order to build a robust foundation for creating ad copy variations, use the searcher goals data for each category to fill out the “Relevant Messaging in Ads and Landing Page” and “Key Points to Cover” columns.
 This will enable you to identify how to gain attention and convince users of your product once you are familiar with their intent.
 You can also use this analysis for a variety of other things such as keyword ideas, competitor intelligence by category, and historical data to see how performance has changed over time.
 It’s best to review reports like this at least monthly in order to keep your account on its toes, and make sure the optimizations you are making are effective.

 Automated reports are another great way to view data with minimal effort.
 We suggest running automated reports every 90 days, also known as the maturity phase, so you have enough information to evaluate performance.
-It’s very easy to setup automated reports in Adwords – all you have to do is create the desired automated report, have it sent to your e-mail, and save the spreadsheet.
-From there on, you’ll be able to fix the underperforming ads (or completely pausing them) and make the necessarily changes.
+It’s very easy to set up automated reports in Adwords – all you have to do is create the desired automated report, have it sent to your e-mail, and save the spreadsheet.
+From there on, you’ll be able to fix the underperforming ads (or completely pausing them) and make the necessary changes.

 For example, say you want to run an automated report to notify you when ads have been disapproved.
 Rather than accidentally bumping into a disapproved ad, which is absolutely not ideal, you can make Adwords do the dirty work for you.
-Simply set up an automated rule to send email for disapproved ads, modify your requirements, specify your frequency, and you’re all set.
+Simply set up an automated rule to send an email for disapproved ads, modify your requirements, specify your frequency, and you’re all set.
 Since it’s so important to make sure your ads are running at all times, we like to set this rule to run on a weekly basis – but you can adjust to your liking.
 Automation is great for PPC management, regardless of how hands-on or hands-off you like to be.
 Automated rules are easy to control, test, and preview, and they are a great free alternative to costly 3rd party tools.

 Customized Statistic Tables